If you’re still running CRM on-premise, Microsoft has made a Dynamics 365 on-premise version available that might better fit your business needs.

 2. Why is your CRM software out of date?

 Do you lack the resources to keep your CRM software up-to-date?
 Do you need to find a new CRM partner?
 Do you have extensive customizations and integrations that make an upgrade more complicated?
-An advantage of the cloud-based version of Dynamics 365 for Customer Service and Sales is that your software is always automatically kept current.
+An advantage of the cloud-based version of Dynamics 365 for Sales and Customer Service is that your software is always automatically kept current.

 3. Do you have a CRM upgrade project plan?